-- 5. Select Elastic Search Cluster from the list, and click Create. - 6.
-In the tree view, under ESCluster, select esNode, and click Create. - 7.
-Configure the following Elasticsearch cluster properties:
+- 5. Select Elastic Search Cluster from the list, and click Create. - To configure an Elasticsearch cluster node, from the ESCluster tree view, select esNode, and click Create. - 7.
+Specify the following properties of the configured Elasticsearch cluster:

 Property Description Name Name of the master node in the Elasticsearch cluster.
 URL URL of the master node in the Elasticsearch cluster.
 The URL format is https:// <hostname>:<port>.</port></hostname>